diddlboy/testing/README.md

 > http://download.msi.com/archive/mnu_exe/E7B78v1.1.zip
 Try to find a way  to extract the manual from the zipped file.

-The printed version is in the package, I think you have noticed that, but no time to read.
+The printed version is in the motherboard's package, I think you have noticed that, but no time to read.
 For Troubleshooting, you have to find out it and start to read.
-I haven’t the printed version, so I had to download it from the internet, In fact I prefer this electrical or PDF version, it is easy to keep and read and search online.
+I haven’t a printed version, so I had to download it from the http://www.msi.com, I prefer electrical or PDF version, it is easy to keep and read and search online.

-These pages are informative:
+Some pages in the manual are informative, like:
 - PAGE 46: EZ Debug LED
   - These LEDs indicate the debug status of the motherboard.
   - Take a look at these LED, try to find out all parts work or not.